Shopify/remote-dom/CONTRIBUTING.md

 ### Development tasks

-remote-ui uses [sewing-kit](https://github.com/lemonmade/sewing-kit), a work-in-progress extraction of some of Shopify’s front-end build tools, for all development tasks.
-You will see `sewing-kit.config.ts` files at the root of the repo, and for each package, which control the way those packages are built, tested, and more.
+remote-ui uses [loom](https://www.npmjs.com/package/@shopify/loom-cli), a work-in-progress extraction of some of Shopify’s front-end build tools, for all development tasks.
+You will see `loom.config.ts` files at the root of the repo, and for each package, which control the way those packages are built, tested, and more.

 #### Type check